nereusx/dotfiles/README.md

 The `~/.jed/terminal.sl` feel free to change as you like, it is exists only to fix keyboard escape codes in several terminal emulators in serveral distros.

-You can get my special [here](https://github.com/nereusx/jed).
+You can get my special jed version [here](https://github.com/nereusx/jed).
 Then go to jed directory and build it:
 ```
 mkdir /usr/share/jed
 ln -s /usr/share/jed /usr/jed